 We also think that Network providers are playing ducks and drakes with the Government when claiming competitive pricing per kWh via an app or monthly fee model.

 Much of the industry has had to be dragged to provide payment on contactless debit cards but are levying enormous uplifts for these payments.
-If customers woke up one morning to find paying contactless pushed up prices in shops or restaurants by 20% or more to force you to pay via a retailers app they’d probably be pretty hacked off!
+If customers woke up one morning to find paying contactless pushed up the prices in shops or restaurants by 20% or because a retailer wanted you to pay via their app, most people would be pretty hacked off!
 In a market that functions properly normal payment via a bank card should not be treated differently to a shop.
 Some charging Network providers are claiming to have ticked the “contactless payment” box and then pricing it off the menu.
 That is not a tick and bank card customers should be treated fairly.